The Rust Rand Book

 • (optionally) a function to derive the initial state from a seed or key

 The fact that these are deterministic can sometimes be very useful: it allows a simulation, randomised art work or game to be repeated exactly, producing a result which is a function of the seed.
-For more on this see the portability chapter (note that determinism alone isn't enough to guarantee reproducibility).
+For more on this see the reproducibility chapter (note that determinism alone isn't enough to guarantee reproducibility).

 The other big attraction of PRNGs is their speed: some of these algorithms require only a few CPU operations per random value, and thus can produce random data on demand much more quickly than most TRNGs.